bcdev/jzarr/docs/index.rst

 ===================

-JZarr is a Java library providing an implementation of chunked, compressed, N-dimensional arrays close to the python `zarr package`_.
+JZarr is a Java library providing an implementation of chunked, compressed, N-dimensional arrays close to the Python `zarr package`_.

 Highlights
 ----------